Simhyeon/gdmarp/docs/macro.md

 Content macro is a simple wrapper or division with flexible composition.
 Use nested content macros to create a desired layout.

+Width and height is hard to measure with fixed unit.
+Use percent for sanity. e.g.) _content(id,50%, content)

 Basic content syntax is
 ```